matteounitn/cv/cv.md

 ---

-### Bachelor in Computer Science, Junior Research Scientist
+### Bachelor in Computer Science, Security Administrator and Research Scientist

-<p style="text-align: justify;">Born in 1998, 30 September, I work as a Junior Research Scientist in the <a href="https://st.fbk.eu">Security and Trust</a> unit at <a href="https://www.fbk.eu">Fondazione Bruno Kessler</a>.
+<p style="text-align: justify;">Born in 1998, 30 September, I hold the positions of Security Administrator at <a href="https://www.fbk.eu">Fondazione Bruno Kessler</a> and Research Scientist in the organization's <a href="https://st.fbk.eu">Security and Trust</a> unit.
 I joined the S&T unit to explore and improve TLS analysis and delve into identity management.
-I am working concurrently between FBK and the Istituto Poligrafico e Zecca dello Stato.</p>
+While safeguarding Fondazione Bruno Kessler from cyber threats, I am looking into new opportunities and technologies and working with Istituto Poligrafico e Zecca dello Stato.</p>

 ## Experiences

 ### Fondazione Bruno Kessler (Trento, Italy)

+*Security Administrator* $\bullet$ *Sep, 2022 - Present*

+<p style="text-align: justify;">Studying the state of the art and applying my expertise of risk analysis, red teaming, blue teaming, OSINT, and offensive technologies; conducting continuous pentests on the infrastructure and introducing new defenses to safeguard and protect Fondazione Bruno Kessler from cybercriminals.</p>

+---

 *Junior Research Scientist* $\bullet$ *Feb, 2021 - Present*